mihassan/qless-solver/README.md

    both desktop and mobile platforms will make the game more enjoyable to play.

-4. **Support dynamically loading arbitrary dictionary:** Currently, the solver uses a fixed dictionary.
+4. **Support dynamically loading arbitrary dictionary:** Currently, the solver uses a fixed set of dictionaries.
 Adding the ability to dynamically load dictionaries would make the game more versatile.

-5. **Maintain a history of solutions:** Adding a feature to maintain a history of previous solutions would enable users to go back and review their past games.

-6. **Allow users to ban certain words:** Providing an option for users to ban certain words that they find offensive or inappropriate would make the game more inclusive.

-7. **Use React Router to provide input letters via URL:** Adding a feature to allow users to input letters via URL would make it easier to share and play custom game configurations.
+5. **Use React Router to provide input letters via URL:** Adding a feature to allow users to input letters via URL would make it easier to share and play custom game configurations.